stack-chan/stack-chan/GUIDELINE.md

 - The robot with a board other than M5Stack like "Obniz-chan", "Wio-terminal chan" or "Micro:bit-chan"
 - The robot that features are added to like bipedal walking

-When you redistribute secondary productions of these robots, you must get a permission from the creators of the respective works.
+When you redistribute derivative works of these robots, you must get a permission from the creators of the respective works.

-### Scope of "secondary production"
+### Scope of "derivative work"

-The term "secondary production" in the guidelines refers to creations that use the "Stack-chan" character.
+The term "derivative work" in the guidelines refers to creations that use the "Stack-chan" character.
 For example:

 - Photo collections and video works featuring Stack-chan robots